the auto RACING helmet EXPLAINED

 COMFORT- comfort does increase as the price increases.
 Budget helmet shells are heavier.
 They use harder/heavier interior foams and lining fabric.
 A comfortable helmet will enhance your driving experience - and will not become a distraction.

 FEATURES - We primarily recommend a larger than standard visor (shield.)
 For first-timers helmets feel claustrophobic, and the sensation is increased by the enclosed eye-port.
 A wider and larger eye-port helps, plus increases the drivers peripheral vision.
 Race drivers have their car’s set-up to reduce head movement, and keep their eyes on their markers.
-HPDE students need ‘situational awareness.’
+HPDE students need peripheral ‘situational awareness’ .

 YOUR CAR - certain car models have very congested interiors - in particular low roof lines.
 Helmets can add 2 inches to your height, hitting (and damaging) the lining - also your helmet.
-There are brands, profiles and models that help - contact us.
+There are brands, profiles and models that help - we cab advise.

 BUDGET - how it works.
-In this industry the more you pay the more features you will benefit from - including the all important weight factor (less) - along with increased comfort and strength.
+In this industry the more you pay the more additional features and advantages you will benefit from - including the all important weight factor (less) - along with increased comfort and strength.

 Additional features (include but not limited to) - exotic materials, aero, ventilation, built-in communication, anti-fogging visors, multiple visor tints, removable padding, softer padding, graphics, more precise sizing…

-OUR RECOMMENDED HPDE HELMETS FOR NOVICES - the B2 series from BELL
+OUR RECOMMENDED HPDE HELMETS FOR HPDE NOVICES - the B2 series from BELL

 The B2 is Bell Racing’s introductory helmet series, and sold at a very competitive price.
-We recommend them because they are manufactured by Bell Racing at their facilities in Bahrain - controlling the process, the materials, and the quality.
-Prices start at $249.95.
+We recommend them because they are manufactured by Bell Racing at their facilities in Bahrain - controlling the process for consistency, quality and fit